 Safe and secure

 In comparison, Germany is one of the safest countries worldwide.
-In the world´s leading ranking “Global Peace Index” Germany is one of the top 20 most peaceful countries in 2018 (ranked 16 out of 163 countries and regions).
-Iceland is classified as the world´s safest country, followed by new Zealand and Portugal.
-The peacefulness of a country is determined for this index, such as, from an intact government and corruption rate.
+In the world's leading ranking “Global Peace Index”, Germany is one of the top 20 most peaceful countries in 2020 (ranked 16 out of 163 countries and regions).
+Iceland is classified as the world's safest country, followed by New Zealand and Portugal.
+The peacefulness of a country is determined for this index, from, for example, an intact government and corruption rate.

-The government invests in programs covering security-related issues such as research in security and stability matters.
-In addition to the challenges of protecting society from terrorism or the consequences of natural disasters, this includes also the examination of other complex tasks.
-In case of emergency, Germany provides a network of security authorities and ambulance services for the civil protection at high technological and organizational standard.
+The government invests in programmes covering security-related issues such as research in security and stability matters.
+In addition to the challenges of protecting society from terrorism or the consequences of natural disasters, this also includes the examination of other complex tasks.
+In case of emergency, Germany provides a network of security authorities and ambulance services for civil protection at high technological and organisational standards.